kevinreality223/remoteagent/server/README.md

 ## Client simulators
 - **Python client**: see `../client` for a Requests + cryptography implementation that registers, polls with the 3s→30s backoff, decrypts messages, acks cursors, and can send encrypted payloads.
+- **Operator CLI**: see `../operator` for a Python script that lists registered clients and shows their online/offline status using operator tokens.
 - **PHP CLI**: demonstrates registration, exponential-backoff polling, decrypting messages, and sending encrypted content.
 See `scripts/client_simulator.php`.
 - **Browser client**: open `public/client.html` in the running app.
 It supports registering or pasting existing credentials, polls with the required 3s→30s backoff, decrypts per-client messages, auto-acks the latest cursor, and encrypts outbound messages using AES-GCM via Web Crypto.